FlavioFS/opencv-installation/README.md

 ### Problems?
 If something goes wrong during cv2 installation, you may have installed it in wrong environment such as:
- - Another version of Python: Python 2 / Python 3
+ - Another version of Python: Python 2 / Python 3.
- - A temporary virtual environment
+ - A temporary virtual environment.
- - Anaconda environment
+ - Anaconda environment.

 ---